 3.If the Windows XP Professional computer is part of a Windows domain rather than a Windows workgroup, this process for enabling or disabling Simple File Sharing has no effect.
 Simple File Sharing always remains disabled for computers joined to domains.

--> Each has its advantages and disadvantages, but not too many people would have a choice and would have to go with whatever they could get anyway.
+3.6 Which is better, Cable, ADSL or Satellite? -> Each has its advantages and disadvantages, but not too many people would have a choice and would have to go with whatever they could get anyway.
+CableThe good:

 # Faster than ADSL & satellite, very reliable and quite often cheaper (depending on the plan requirements).